-I have a 8-month-old that cries whenever I put him down.
+I have an 8-month-old baby that cries whenever I put him down.
 As soon as I pick him up he stops.
 He is cutting his second tooth but does not seem to be in any pain and he did not do this when he was cutting his first tooth.

 Cranky Baby At 8 Months – Normal But Exhausting!